CANNABIS CORNER TRANSCRIPTS: March 17, 2015

 Dish Network's "zero-tolerance" drug policy doesn't recognize medical

-marijuana, even though Colorado's constitution has allowed the use of
+marijuana, even though Colorado's constitution has allowed the use

 cannabis with written medical consent since 2000.